rexposadas/codechallenge/README.md

 2. Some key generation tools default storing the new keys in the user's home directory.
 I opted to generate them in the same directory the application was ran.
 I didn't want to write them in the user's home directory since the testers of this application will probably not want me doing that in their machines.

 3. I wrote most of the key generation code in the `lib` directory.
-I couldn't think of a better name and didn't bother given the time constraints.
+I couldn't think of a better name and didn't bother changing it, given the time constraints.